-NOTE: The UPA acknowledges that tables may have flaws that do not allow for acceptable racks directly upon the foot spot.
+NOTE: Tables may have flaws that do not allow for acceptable racks directly upon the foot spot.
 In these cases, players are allowed to rack within a dime's radius of the direct foot spot to achieve a desired rack.

-NOTE: Touching or positioning of balls after the rack has been removed is never permitted.
-Player must re-rack if this occurs (see 8.5, Ball Tapping).
+Touching or positioning of balls after the rack has been removed is never permitted (exception magic rack) Player must re-rack if this occurs (see 8.5, Ball Tapping).

-2.2 Rack Your Own

-When there is no official available, each breaking player shall be responsible for providing himself/herself a legal and solid rack.
+2.2 Rack Your Own When there is no official available, each breaking player shall be responsible for providing themselves a legal and solid rack.